 Source: PwC Management Data

-The data in Figure 4 showed that employers in the Derbyshire Dales and Bassetlaw were under-represented in "training delivered" by Skills Bank.
+The data in Figure 4 showed that employers in the Derbyshire Dales and Bassetlaw were under-represented in Training Delivered by Skills Bank.
 It is also the case that the proportion of total SCR employees trained is very low in these LAs at 2% and 1% respectively.
 ONS figures show that the proportion of SCR employees working in the Derbyshire Dales was 4% in 2018, and 6% in Bassetlaw.

 Figure 16 compares the distribution of Skills Bank learners to the distribution of all employees working in the SCR in 2018.
 The figures show the percentage point difference in the distribution of learners versus all the region's employees.
 For example, Sheffield accounted for 54% of Skills Bank learners and 32% of the total SCR employee population (a difference of +23 percentage points after rounding).
 In comparison, Barnsley accounted for 8% of Skills Bank learners but 13% of all SCR employees (-5 percentage points).
 Employees of Sheffield businesses were far more likely to receive training from Skills Bank than those in other SCR Local Authorities.